12 real ale pubs in Dorset you need to visit

 The Barking Cat doesn't serve food but there's a Chinese takeaway next door which you're welcome to enjoy in the pub.

 The Micro Moose is the size of a living room so if you like great conversation and even better ale it should tick all the right boxes.
 You'll always find a friendly local to chat to over a pint.
 The pub has three to five ales on hand pump or straight from the cask and whilst the line-up is subject to change, the majority of ales on offer are always local ones from the South West.
-Throughout the summer, Micro Moose will select one beer each day to buy for just £3 a pint.

 Feeling peckish?
 The Micro Moose has a number of tempting beer snacks to accompany your drink.
 Think pork pies, scotch eggs and big sharing plates of nachos.